Use this guide to learn about the Recurring Billing upgrade process and find additional information.

 will update your processes and order management system.

-In some cases, we cannot decide the integration method you currently
+In some cases, the integration method you

-matches your needs and follow that upgrade path.
+one matches your needs and follow that upgrade path.

 Preparation